titledk/silverstripe-calendar/README.md

 So:

 * Go for the `Master` branch, if you want to live on the edge
-* Go for the `1.0` branch if you want minor changes and pathes
+* Go for the `1.0` branch if you want minor changes and patches
 * Go for the tags (`1.0.0` and following), if you only want the actual releases

 **NOTE:** If you think I'm missing something here, please let me know, @anselmdk on twitter, or through